This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 - Restore Mask Treatment – not vegan

-I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and you discovered another cruelty-free brand to support because together, we can help end animal testing for cosmetics once and for all!
+I hope this article helped you to understand Living Proof’s cruelty-free and vegan status and by choosing cruelty-free together, we can help end animal testing for cosmetics once and for all!